Swoad-11/Renata-s-Task/README.md

-# Interactive Dashboard
+# Assignment

-This project is a React-based dashboard with a filterable dataset and a dynamic pie chart displaying gender-based statistics.
-The goal is to create an interactive and user-friendly interface for exploring and visualizing data.
+This project is a React-based assignment which is combined of two tasks where Task-1 will show 2 charts based on given data and Task-2 is an interactive dashboard with a filterable dataset and a dynamic pie chart displaying gender-based statistics.
+Both tasks are responsive.

 ## Routing